Ashwin117/BlogAPI/README.md

 Here are the commands to start this app after cloning this repo.
 Please use node 4 as the repo is littered with ES6.

-First, run a local instance of MongoDB
+First, run a local instance of MongoDB in another terminal

 ```
 	> mongod
 ```

-Switch to another terminal and set the environment variables:
+In the project terminal, set the environment variables:

 ```
 	> export STORMPATH_CLIENT_APIKEY_ID=7HP4A2HP3Y25ADYKNNGTUXK5O